-As part of our commitment to sustainability, we have implemented robust wastewater recycling and reuse As part of our commitment to sustainable water practices across multiple business units, including Mining management, we have implemented zero-liquid discharge Services, Airports, and Solar Manufacturing.
-Through (ZLD) systems across our operations wherever applicable. these initiatives, we aim to maximise water efficiency, ZLD involves comprehensive treatment and recycling of minimise our reliance on freshwater sources, and reduce water within our facilities, ensuring that no untreated our environmental footprint. wastewater is discharged into the environment.
-By adopting ZLD practices, we have effectively minimised Our businesses have effectively implemented our water footprint and conserved water.
+As part of our commitment to sustainability, we have implemented robust wastewater recycling and reuse practices across multiple business units, including Mining Services, Airports, and Solar Manufacturing.
+Through these initiatives, we aim to maximise water efficiency, minimise our reliance on freshwater sources, and reduce our environmental footprint.

-recycling systems, supporting the irrigation of green areas in a positive and sustainable manner.
+Our businesses have effectively implemented recycling systems, supporting the irrigation of green areas in a positive and sustainable manner.
 In the Mining Services business, wastewater plays a crucial role in dust suppression.
 By utilising treated wastewater for this purpose, we achieve two important objectives: minimising environmental impacts by reducing the release of dust particles into the air and reduce consumption of fresh water for this purpose.
 Furthermore, Solar Manufacturing has taken a commendable step towards sustainable water management by utilising all treated sewage from the Sewage Treatment Plant for landscaping purposes.
 By repurposing this treated sewage, we not only conserve freshwater resources but also ensure that the water is put to beneficial use.
 Similarly, at our airports, treated sewage is used for landscaping purpose.